Amplifier power supplies

 Some power amplifier designs can use IC regulators, such as the 5A LM338K.
 Long lead lengths between an IC regulator and it's associated setting and by-pass components can only invite instability; mount both close together on the same PCB.

-Normally fed from the main supply rails, any preamp and low-level circuits' supplies should be well smoothed and regulated, as a matter of course.
+Normally fed from the main supply rails, any preamp and low-level circuit's supplies should be well smoothed and regulated, as a matter of course.
 Many proprietory types are available.
 Observe layout, dissipation and rating limitations, over-rating current by 50% minimum.
 A resistor in series with a regulator will assist dissipation, bearing in mind in an integrated design the drop in the supply lines with load, eg; for the 120VA toroid with 25-0-25 windings mentioned above, the on-load DC rail voltages might be = 25 x 1.414 x 0.89 x 0.95 x 0.9 = ±26.9V, compared to an estimated off-load maximum of ±45.3V, a difference of 40%.
 In this case, a 15V regulator supplying 100mA will be dissipating anything between 1.2W and 3W.
 A 47R resistor in series with the regulator will dissipate about 0.5W, and help to limit current surges.
+Alternatively, a 20V 1W3 zener has fed a 5V regulator for a PIC from a 35V rail.

 Some 78x/79x series regulators can be very noisy compared to adjustable types like the LM317/37 types, although discrete designs can offer better performance.
 A post filter of a 10R resistor and a 470µF-1mF electrolytic can help alleviate this.
 These short-comings led Armstrong to use a relatively simple supply arrangement in their high-end 730 preamp.
 With audio it is not so important to maintain a precise voltage level as removing and absorbing supply rail noise whether this arises from the supply or the circuitry supplied.